Dog-friendly beach at sunset in Victoria, BC

 Year-round (designated zone)

-The Dallas Road waterfront trail has a designated off-leash area near the end of Cook Street.
-This is one of the most popular dog-walking routes in Victoria, with stunning views across the Strait of Juan de Fuca to the Olympic Mountains.
+The Dallas Road waterfront trail has a designated off-leash area near the end of Cook Street, stretching approximately 3 km along the bluff.
+This is the most popular dog-walking route in Victoria, regularly drawing 30+ dogs on sunny mornings with stunning views across the 18 km-wide Strait of Juan de Fuca to the Olympic Mountains.
 The area below the seawall may have different rules.

 Good to know: Off-leash in designated zones only.
-Stay on the upper trail for off-leash.
+Stay on the 3 km upper trail for off-leash.
 Seawall areas may require leashes.

 Island View Beach